- Print

 The All Rights Security Roles

 Each category contains an All Rights security role.
 These roles grant full access to the users who have the role.
-The configuration of these roles has every permission option enabled, and you cannot clear checkboxes to remove permissions from these roles.
+The configuration of these roles has every permission option enabled, and you cannot remove permissions from these roles.

 They provide the admin user with full system access.
 As a result, by default, the Administrators group is a member of every All Rights security role.